 If the house you are looking at is an older house, it could have knob and tube wiring.
 Just because the home has k&t wiring, it doesn’t mean the house is in imminent danger of burning down.
-If the wiring has been well maintained and hasn’t been used as a clothesline in the basement, it may be just fine.
+If the wiring has been well maintained it may be just fine.

 What is knob and tube wiring?

-You will not see any k&t wiring in newer homes, but if your home was built in 1950 or earlier, take a look in the basement.
-If you notice wires running through porcelain cylinders or “tubes” inserted in holes in the wooden floor joists, you have knob and tube wiring.
-You’ll also see porcelain “knobs,” which keep the wires secure, and prevent them from touching the wood along which the wires run.
+You will not see any k&t wiring in newer homes.
+However, if your home was built pre-1950, take a look in the basement as you likely had k&t.
+Look for wires running through porcelain cylinders or “tubes” inserted in holes in the wooden floor joists.
+There are also porcelain “knobs,”.
+These keep the wires secure preventing them from touching the wood along which the wires run.
 The wires are usually insulated with a rubberized cloth fabric.

 One of the main differences between knob and tube wiring versus modern wiring is the lack of ground wire.
 Because of this, k&t wiring cannot accommodate any electrical items with three pronged plugs.
 Additionally, the risk of shocks and fire is much greater.
 Secondly, the material used to insulate the wire is different.
 Modern wire uses plastic where k&t uses rubber.
 The rubber breaks down over time and becomes brittle which is frequently the reason for overheating or mechanical abuse.

 Issues with knob and tube wiring